The 6888th Central Postal Directory Battalion

 Belated Honors in 2009

 The women of the 6888th returned home without fanfare.
-While individuals within the battalion had been recognized with various service medals, there was no overall salute to the unit that made such a difference to the soldiers on the battlefields.
+While individuals within the battalion had been recognized with various service medals, there was no overall salute to a unit that made such a difference to the soldiers on the battlefields.

 In February of 2009, the Freedom Team Salute, a commendation program run by the Army, organized a recognition for the 6888th to be held at Arlington National Cemetery.
 Alyce Dixon (1907-2016) of the 6888th was among the attendees.
 She was 101 at the time.
 Mary Crawford Ragland, 81, and Gladys Carter, 87, were also in attendance.